Eavesdropping Uber Driver Helps Rescue 16-Year-Old From Her Pimps

 Someday a real rain will come and wash all this scum off the streets.

-The problem with society (Score:3)
+The problem with society (Score:3, Interesting)

 He posted it on Facebook Live and *then* called the police.
 Thats the astounding part...